tomaz/zx-next-dev-guide/readme.md

 Note: both books are the same apart from couple small differences:

-- PDF doesn't include alphabetical instructions table; mainly because it's searchable so I felt it just adds noise (it does include alphabetical list in appendix though)
+- PDF doesn't include alphabetical instructions table; mainly because it's searchable so I felt it just adds noise
 - Email addresses are obfuscated in PDF, printed book uses proper `name@domain.nnn` notation

 However, you can still build printable variant yourself from sources - in fact, LaTeX source is prepared to build it as such by default!